Daily Mail: Reliability

 The Daily Mail's medical and science journalism has been criticised by some doctors and scientists, accusing it of using minor studies to generate scare stories or being misleading.
 In 2011, the Daily Mail published an article titled "Just ONE cannabis joint 'can cause psychiatric episodes similar to schizophrenia' as well as damaging memory".
-Dr. Matt Jones, the lead author of the study that is cited in the article was quoted by Cannabis Law Reform as saying: "This study does NOT say that one spliff will bring on schizophrenia".
+Matt Jones, the lead author of the study that is cited in the article was quoted by Cannabis Law Reform as saying: "This study does NOT say that one spliff will bring on schizophrenia".

 Carbon Brief complained to the Press Complaints Commission about an article published in the Daily Mail titled "Hidden green tax in fuel bills: How a £200 stealth charge is slipped on to your gas and electricity bills" because the £200 figure was unexplained, unreferenced and, according to Ofgem, incorrect.
 The Daily Mail quietly removed the article from their website.

 In 2013, the Met Office criticised an article about climate change in the Daily Mail by James Delingpole for containing "a series of factual inaccuracies".
 The Daily Mail in response published a letter from the Met Office chairman on its letters page, as well as offering to append the letter to Delingpole's article.

-In February 2017, pursuant to a formal community discussion, editors on the English Wikipedia banned the use of the Daily Mail as a source.
-Its use as a reference is now "generally prohibited, especially when other more reliable sources exist", and it can no longer be used as proof of notability.
-It can still be used in reference to an article about the Daily Mail itself.
-Support for the ban centred on "the Daily Mail's reputation for poor fact checking, sensationalism, and flat-out fabrication".
-Wikipedia's ban of the Daily Mail generated a significant amount of media attention, especially from the British media.
-Though the Daily Mail strongly contested this decision by the community, Wikipedia's co-founder Jimmy Wales backed the community's choice, stating: "I think what [the Daily Mail has] done brilliantly in this ad funded world (is) they've mastered the art of click bait, they've mastered the art of hyped up headlines, they've also mastered the art of, I'm sad to say, of running stories that simply aren't true.
-And that's why Wikipedia decided not to accept them as a source anymore.
-It's very problematic, they get very upset when we say this, but it's just fact."
-A February 2017 editorial in The Times commenting on the decision stated that "Newspapers make errors and have the responsibility to correct them.
-Wikipedia editors' fastidiousness, however, appears to reflect less a concern for accuracy than dislike of the Daily Mails opinions."
-In 2018, the Wikipedia community upheld the Daily Mail's deprecation as a source.